HasanAliSMN/HasanAliSMN/README.md

     return true
 ```
 # About Epic Lang
-Semicolons aren't mandatory
+Semicolons aren't mandatory <br>
-Its about putting the fries in the bag when ai takes over
+Its about putting the fries in the bag when ai takes over <br>
 _puttin' the fires in the bag for ai..._